October 11, 2019

 With Bitcoin, the number of stakeholders is massive.
 Everyone who owns Bitcoin has an invested interest, thus necessitating the public ledger.
 With private transactions, say, B2B deals, only the parties involved need to be privy to the ledger.

 Blockchain technology offers several advantages.
 First, the processing power can be distributed.
 Second, once confirmed, each transaction record becomes immutable.
 This is a prerequisite for one more advantage: blockchain allows mutually mistrusting parties to engage in a transaction without the need for a third party to validate it.

 These attributes could prove beneficial but not really competitive in some cases.
 For investors and companies looking to adopt blockchain solutions, it’s important to consider whether both the processing power and the ledger need to be distributed, and whether mistrust is a serious impediment.

-Right now, blockchain is finding applications in a great variety of sectors and areas.
+Right now, decentralized applications built on blockchain are becoming popular in a great variety of sectors and areas.
+From identity management to data verification to supply chain management, dapp development may become the next frontier of blockchain proliferation.
 For example, in 2018, the Swiss city of Zug successfully tested the first electronic voting system based on blockchain.
 The citizens of electoral age can vote on important city events via their smartphones.
 Considering the ease of use and a high level of security, everyone, the mayor included, are enthusiastic about further adoption of this voting system.